Azure/azure-policy/samples/EventHub/allowed-event-hub-firewall-ip/README.md

-# Allowed only selected IPs for Event hub firewall
+# Allowed only selected IPs for Event Hub firewall

 This policy allows user to specify selected IPs for event hub firewall from specified array of IPs.
 You specify an array of predefined IPs for event hub firewall.